Skip to content

 Every Drop Makes a Difference

 In a world that often presents feeding as an all-or-nothing choice, many parents feel discouraged when exclusive breastfeeding isn't possible.
 Whether you're supplementing due to low supply, returning to work, or navigating the challenges of early parenthood, know this: every drop of human milk you provide makes a meaningful difference in your baby's health.
 Research consistently shows that partial breastfeeding and supplementation with human milk deliver unique benefits that formula simply cannot replicate—and these advantages compound over time.
+A 2025 AAP systematic review of 29 existing reviews confirms: no minimum threshold was identified, meaning any amount of human milk moves the needle for your baby.⁴

 The Power of Partial Protection